InfoPark Kochi: Infopark Phase II

 Infopark Kochi is expanding its activities in Infopark Phase II.
 The Jyothirmaya building inaugurated by the Chief Minister of Kerala on 22 January 2017 is at a distance of around 1.6 km from Phase I campus and is on the side of Kadamprayar river.
-The new park is envisaged to be a landmark in the IT history of Kerala with both SEZ and non-SEZ type of development and social infrastructure.
+The new park is envisaged to be a landmark in the IT history of Keralam with both SEZ and non-SEZ type of development and social infrastructure.
 The new park lies in an extent of 160 acres in the neighboring Kunnathunad- Puthencruz villages of Kunnathunad Taluk, Ernakulam District.
 The Board of Approvals (BoA) of the Union Ministry of Commerce have granted SEZ status to the 98 acres in Infopark phase II.

 A master plan for the second phase envisages infrastructure development for development blocks in SEZ and non-SEZ clusters, BPO complexes, utility services including substation, water treatment plant, sewage treatment plant, road network, etc. The park will be designed as an eco-friendly green park with high energy-saving measures and least carbon emission.
 Apart from the built-up space for IT, the park will have a large business convention center, budget hotels, shopping complexes, commercial centers, recreation, and entertainment centers.

 Infopark along with its co-developers expect to create 8 million sq.ft. of IT/ITES/BPO and associated basic infrastructure and commercial and social infrastructure space.
 The basic infrastructure that will be developed by Infopark will include a 220 kV Gas Insulated Substation (GIS) with distribution facilities, access, and internal roads, stormwater drains, cable trenches, water treatment, and supply, data connectivity, etc. Master Plan of the Park has been developed by CannonDesign, New York-based Architectural Consultant.

 Three multinational companies have already evinced interest in the Rs 2,500 crore, 8 Million sqft Phase II of Infopark Kochi.
 The second phase is expected to be completed in eight years.
 Infrastructure development will be undertaken in a phased manner and will be completed by 2011.
 The construction of the first IT building of around 5 lakhs sq.ft. has commenced and is expected to be completed by December 2012.
 On full completion, total employment expected to be generated in this new campus is 80,000.